chikatoosu/chikato/skins.md

 The list is quite long hence there might be errors, please notify if somethings wrong.

-Sorry for the repetitiveness of the skins, imagination issue.
+Sorry for the repetitiveness of the skins, creativity issue.

 Go into skin.ini and get AllowSliderBallTint: 1 if you want combo colour sliderbs.